LZ31701/PokerBoaster/README.md

 - requirement document and design requirement in the director document.
 - all the source of server contain product and testing source are in the directory server
 - all the files about client contain product and testing files are in the directory client

+I add this just for test my account auto save.